 Understanding and effectively leveraging a USP can be the difference between a product's success and failure in the market.
 It is therefore crucial for product managers and operations teams to have a deep understanding of what a USP is, how to identify it, and how to use it to drive product strategy and operations.
 This article will provide a comprehensive overview of the USP in the context of Product Management & Operations.

-Unique Selling Point (USP): An Overview
+Definition of Unique Selling Point (USP)

 A Unique Selling Point (USP) is a specific feature or benefit that sets a product, service, or company apart from its competitors.
 It is the 'unique' aspect that makes a product stand out in a crowded market and gives customers a compelling reason to choose it over others.
 The USP can be anything from a unique feature, an innovative design, superior quality, cost-effectiveness, or exceptional customer service.